oils-for-unix/oils/doc/index.md

 ## Preliminaries

 - [Why Use Oil?](/why.html)  This document is on the home page.
-- [What is Oil?](what-is-oil.html)  High-level descriptions of the project.
 - [The Oil Language From 10,000 Feet](oil-overview.html)  A tour of Oil.
 - [INSTALL](INSTALL.html).
 How do I install Oil?
 This text file is also in the tarball.